top of page

 By Dr JuanMulder

-We have found over the past 3 years since the start of the combined sleep specialist clinic (CSSC), that working together has improved our clinical acumen.
+We have found over the past 3 years since the start of the combined sleep specialist clinic (CSSC) that working together has improved our clinical acumen.
 Though patients get referred for assessment of OSA or snoring, they often have concomitant sleep disorders.

-We have also picked up patients with narcolepsy type 2, which is supposed to have low prevalence of 1:2000.
+We have also picked up patients with narcolepsy type 2, which is supposed to have a low prevalence of 1:2000.
 However, I suspect it is more common than presumed as diagnostic delay of up to 10 years is common with this ailment.

 The key is to ask not simply about snoring and OSA, but also: